hanabi/hanabi.github.io/README.md

 * Since *Reverse Finesses* exist as a strategy, before playing ANYTHING that you aren't 100% sure about, you should always check out everyone's *Finesse Position* card (the left-most unclued card).
 If the card in this slot "matches" the card that you were just clued, then you should DEFER playing it for at least one go-around.
 * If the player whom you suspected the *Reverse Finesse* was directed towards blind-plays their card, then it means that the card that was clued originally is the next card in the chain and you can play it on your next turn.
 * Or, if the player whom you suspected the *Reverse Finesse* was directed towards did NOT blind-play, then you can safely play yours.

+### The Early Game (Intermediate Section)

+* In order to squeeze as much value out of the conventions as possible, we have some extra rules about the *Early Game* which are listed in this section.
+* The *Early Game* is ended when someone discards for the first time.
+However, note that:
+  * Misplaying a card does NOT count as ending the *Early Game*.
+  * Discarding known trash does NOT count as ending the *Early Game*.
+  * Doing special discards that "transfer" cards to other players does NOT count as ending the *Early Game*.
+* In the *Early Game*, you are allowed to clue off-chop 5s if there is nothing else to do.
+However, you are also allowed to clue an off-chop 5 if there is only ONE *Play Clue* remaining and it would touch a card on *Finesse Position*.
+* In the *Early Game*, players must "extinguish" all of the available clues on the board.
+This does include cluing off-chop 5s, but it is mandatory to only clue ONE off-chop 5.
+If one off-chop 5 has already been clued and there is another off-chop 5 clue available, players are allowed (but not required) to clue it.
+* In the *Early Game*, players must "extinguish" all of the available clues on the board.
+But if the only thing left to clue is in the hand of the person who came directly before you, then cluing is optional, and you can choose to either clue it or discard at your discretion.
+This is because the player who came before you did not see anything for you to do, and is therefore giving you "permission" to discard.

 ### Order of Playing Two or More Playable Cards